AdobeDocs/experience-platform.en/help/query-service/use-cases/attribution-analysis.md

 For a breakdown of the results displayed in the `first_touch` column, see the [column components section](#query-result-column-components).

-### First-touch attribution with expiration timeout {#first-touch-attribution-with-expiration-timeout}
+### First touch attribution with expiration timeout {#first-touch-attribution-with-expiration-timeout}

 This query is used to find the interaction, within a selected time period, that led to the successful customer action.

-The query below returns the first-touch attribution value and details for a single channel in the target [!DNL Experience Event] dataset for a specified time period.
+The query below returns the first touch attribution value and details for a single channel in the target [!DNL Experience Event] dataset for a specified time period.
 The query returns a `struct` object with the first touch value, timestamp, and attribution for each row returned for the selected channel.

 **Query syntax**